apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/authentication.md

 ### Docker Hub

 > Don't use your Docker Hub account password to push and pull images.
-> Personal Access Tokens have restricted privileges and you can create a separate token for each integration you use, which you can monitor independently and revoke at any time.
+> Create a Personal Access Token, which has restricted privileges, for each integration you use.
+> By using separate tokens, you can monitor them independently and revoke one at any time.

 1. Log into Docker Hub and [generate a Personal Access Token](https://docs.docker.com/security/for-developers/access-tokens/) for Swift Container Plugin.